 \section{Introduction}

+Recognizing objects using light from the visible spectrum is a essential ability for performing complex scene understanding with a visual system.
+Vision-based applications, such as face verification, robotic grasping or autonomous driving, require the fundamental skill of object recognition for carrying out their tasks.
+They must first identify the different elements in their surrounding environment in order to create a high-level representation of the scene.
+Since scene understanding is performed by analyzing the spatial relations and the taxonomy of the representation, the overall performance of the visual system depends on the capability of recognizing objects.
+Integrating novel object recognition advances for building fully-automated vision systems is one of the first steps towards general visual perception.

-Over the past few years, Convolutional Neural Networks (CNNs) have become the leading approach in computer vision~\citep{krizhevsky2012imagenet, lecun2015deep, vinyals2015show, jaderberg2015spatial, ren2015faster, hosang2016makes}.
+Over the past few years, Convolutional Neural Networks (CNNs) have become the leading approach in computer vision~\cite{krizhevsky2012imagenet,lecun2015deep,vinyals2015show,jaderberg2015spatial,ren2015faster,hosang2016makes}.
 Through a series of non-linear transformations, CNNs can process high-dimensional input observations into simple low-dimensional concepts.
-The key principle of CNNs is that features at each layer are composed of features from the layer below.
-This creates a hierarchical organization of increasingly abstract concepts.
-Since levels of organization are often seen in complex biological structures, such a hierarchical organization makes CNNs particularly well-adapted for capturing high-level abstractions from real-world observations.
+The key principle in CNNs is that features at each layer are composed of features from the layer below, which creates a hierarchical organization of increasingly abstract concepts.
+Since levels of organization are often seen in complex biological structures, CNNs are particularly well-adapted for capturing high-level abstractions in real-world observations.